Errol

 Morris,

 of course, has yet to be nominated.
-But on January 27th,
+But on January 27th, when

-that will change.
+will change.
 (It

 did.)
 Morris is due.
 The fact that he's never been nominated

 before, will be a plus.
-After all, the Academy is always
+After all, the Academy is always a little

 Blue Line, A